Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 And I was like, oh no.

-I was like, something's wrong.
+I was like something's wrong.

-Took me a bit to figure out.
+It took me a bit to figure out.

 You're doing the acronym.